peresasc/fmroi/docs/extra_tools.md

 Applymask
 ----------

-Applymask (or runapplymask for command line use) function applies masks to a set of source images, extracting time-series data and statistical measures from these masked regions, and saving the results to a specified output directory.
+Applymask (or runapplymask for command line use) function applies masks to a set fmri images, extracting time-series data and statistical measures from these masked regions, and saving the results to a specified output directory.
+Optional preprocessing can also be applied to the time series data prior to extraction.

 - **Syntax:**
     - *runapplymask(srcpath,maskpath,outdir,opts,hObject)*